felquis/jQueryEachSelector/README.md

 ## jQueryEachSelector

-Select in the DOM multiple elements with complicated/complex selectors to do the same action in all.
+Select multiple elements with complex selectors to do the same action in all.

 ## How to use
-select multiple elements with complex selectors.
+Pass a array of selectors to the plugin function, as below:

 ```js
 $.eachSelector([